 “Miraculously, Brunelleschi was cured,” Glenn continues with more than a hint of sarcasm, ignoring the teacher, “and he returned to Florence to continue constructing his dome, which, gee-whiz–”

 “That’s great, Glenn, REALLY it is.
 Thank you so much,” Mrs. Weary cuts the guide off one last time.
 “Unfortunately, we have to get back to the hotel.
 As I’m sure you know, we have an early dinner tonight and well, you know, that’s that.”

 “Gee-whiz, well, I guess we’ll–”

-But Glenn’s muffled, protesting gee-whizzes are drowned out by the complaints that descend upon us like locusts:
+But Glenn’s muffled, protesting gee-whizzes are drowned out by surprising the complaints that descend upon the church like locusts: